8. Connections + Mechanisms

 Course Mini Courses

 In this intermediate-advanced mini course, you’ll be introduced to the fascinating world of 3D printed mechanisms.
 The creative learning resources will teach you how to add connections and movement to your 3D models – unlocking new and innovative design possibilities.
-New mechanisms will be added to the course throughout the year, so be sure to check back here regularly.
+New connections and mechanisms will be added to the course throughout the year, so be sure to check back here regularly.
 At the end of the course is a quiz, and if you achieve over 70%, you can download a certificate!

 Each section of the mini-course focuses on a different mechanism and comes with a range of resources to help you master it.
 Although you are free to pick and choose how you use the resources, we recommend following the below workflow for each mechanism.